SevdanurGENC/Predicting-Fluctuations-In-The-Price-Of-Bitcoin-Using-ChatGPT-On-Twitter/README.md

 # Predicting-Fluctuations-In-The-Price-Of-Bitcoin-Using-ChatGPT-On-Twitter

-Predicting Fluctuations in the Price of Bitcoin using ChatGPT on Twitter.
+A Twitter Sentiment Analysis Application that Predicts Fluctuations in the Price of Bitcoin Written by ChatGPT.